pannaf/valkyrie/README.md

 exercises would not be copyrightable subject matter.

 ### NeMo Magic Sauce
-I didn't get a chance to take full advantage of what I think is a key ingredient in the magic sauce for NeMo Curator.
-Namely the GPU acceleration that makes it possible to more efficiently process massive amounts of data.
+I didn't get a chance to take full advantage of what I think is a key ingredient in the magic sauce for NeMo Curator.. the GPU acceleration that makes it possible to more efficiently process massive amounts of data.
 My exercise dataset doesn't really fall into that "massive amounts" category, so I didn't view it as super necessary to use in my case.
 But..
 I think it would have been super fun to explore their multi-node, multi-GPU classifier inference for distributed data classification (example [here](https://github.com/NVIDIA/NeMo-Curator/blob/main/docs/user-guide/DistributedDataClassification.rst)).
 Next time!

 ### Experiments that didn't make the cut
 I explored a couple aspects of NeMo Curator that ultimately aren't part of my final system: